Science fiction: Television

 Science fiction and television have consistently had a close relationship.
-Television or similar technology often appeared in science fiction long before television itself became widely available in the late 1940s and early 1950s.
+Television or similar technology often appeared in science fiction before television itself became widely available in the late 1940s and early 1950s.

 The first known science fiction television program was a 35-minute adapted excerpt of the play RUR, written by the Czech playwright Karel Čapek, broadcast live from the BBC's Alexandra Palace studios on 11 February 1938.
 The first popular science fiction program on American television was the children's adventure serial Captain Video and His Video Rangers, which ran from June 1949 to April 1955.

 The original The Twilight Zone series, produced and narrated by Rod Serling, ran from 1959 to 1964.
 (Serling also wrote or co-wrote most of the episodes.)
 The series featured fantasy, suspense, and horror as well as science fiction, with each episode being a complete story.
 Critics have ranked it as one of the best TV programs of any genre.

 The animated series The Jetsons, while intended as comedy and only running for one season (1962–1963), predicted many inventions now in common use: flat-screen televisions, newspapers on a computer-like screen, computer viruses, video chat, tanning beds, home treadmills, and more.

 In 1963, the series Doctor Who premiered on BBC Television with a time-travel theme.
 The original series ran until 1989 and was revived in 2005.
 It has been popular globally and has significantly influenced later science fiction TV.

 Other British sci-fi dramas which are broadcast in the 1970s are UFO (1970–1971), The Tomorrow People (1973–1979), Space: 1999 (1975–1977) and Blake's 7 (1978–1981).
-Other notable programs during the 1960s included The Outer Limits (1963–1965), Lost in Space (1965–1968), and The Prisoner (1967).
+Other notable programs during the 1960s included The Outer Limits (1963–1965), Lost in Space (1965–1968), and The Prisoner (1967–1968).